Spotify Price Rise Rumors — How to Beat the Hikes

 Spotify is a music favorite with its easy-to-use app, playlist-sharing features and its price with it being the cheaper option compared to other music streaming giants like Apple Music, Amazon Music Unlimited, and Tidal.

-It might seem surprising that Spotify has waited this long to hike its prices, unlike its competitors, but it does have some limitations compared to them.
+It might seem surprising that Spotify historically has lower prices than its competitors, but it does have some limitations compared to them.
 For example, Spotify uses lossy compression for streaming which reduces audio quality, its competitors use lossless CD-quality streaming, and their albums are in high-res and spatial audio (better quality audio) formats.

 Music streaming alternatives